 Early Notables of the Padersane family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Padersane Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Padersane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Padersane family to Ireland

 Some of the Padersane family moved to Ireland